 - Use an environment (see Environments (page 6) for details). - Turn on transactions for your environment.
 You do this by providing the DB_INIT_TXN flag to the DB_ENV->open() method.
 Note that initializing the transactional subsystem implies that the logging subsystem is also initialized.
 Also, note that if you do not initialize transactions when you first create your environment, then you cannot use transactions for that environment after that.
 This is because DB allocates certain structures needed for transactional locking that are not available if the environment is created without transactional support. - Initialize the in-memory cache by passing the DB_INIT_MPOOL flag to the DB_ENV->open() method. - Initialize the locking subsystem.
 This is what provides locking for concurrent applications.
 It also is used to perform deadlock detection.
-See Concurrency (page 33) for more information.
+See Concurrency (page 31) for more information.

-You initialize the locking subsystem by passing the DB_INIT_LOCK flag to the DB_ENV->open() method.
+You initialize the locking subsystem by passing the $\tt DB_INIT_LOCK$ flag to the $\tt DB_ENV->open()$ method.

-Initialize the logging subsystem.
+• Initialize the logging subsystem.
 While this is enabled by default for transactional applications, we suggest that you explicitly initialize it anyway for the purposes of code readability.
 The logging subsystem is what provides your transactional application its durability guarantee, and it is required for recoverability purposes.
-See Managing DB Files (page 66) for more information.
+See Managing DB Files (page 61) for more information.

-You initialize the logging subsystem by passing the DB_INIT_LOG flag to the DB_ENV->open() method.
+You initialize the logging subsystem by passing the $\tt DB_INIT_LOG$ flag to the $\tt DB_ENV->open()$ method.

 • Transaction-enable your databases.
+If you are using the base API, transaction-enable your databases.
 You do this by encapsulating the database open in a transaction.
 Note that the common practice is for auto commit to be used to transaction-protect the database open.
 To use auto-commit, you must still enable transactions as described here, but you do not have to explicitly use a transaction when you open your database.
 An example of this is given in the next section.